 Selecting a compatible caregiver for your family is so important.
-InterExchange is here to help guide you through the matching process so that you are able to find an au pair that you are excited about hosting and who has the experience and skills you need to care for your children.
+Au Pair USA is here to assist you through the matching process as you search for an au pair with the right experience and skills for your family to host!

-Your Program Specialist is your expert guide through the matching process.
-He/she has in-depth knowledge about our currently available au pairs and will make recommendations to you.
-Your Program Specialist will:
+Your Placement Specialist is your expert guide through the matching process.
+She has in-depth knowledge about the au pair candidates and interviews many of the au pairs herself.
+Your Placement Specialist will:

 - Make personalized au pair recommendations

-- Educate you about available au pair nationalities
+- Educate you about available au pair profiles

-- Provide you with a second opinion if you need help deciding who to match with
+- Provide a second opinion if you need help choosing an au pair

 - Answer all of your questions